MrCocoNuat/tiny-chess-960/guide.md

 ```

 #### Potion of Arcane Armor
-This reagent has a long-lasting hardening effect on skin, providing some defense, which due to the magical properties of the liquid is effective against magical damage as well.
+This reagent has a long-lasting hardening effect on skin, providing some defense, which due to the supernatural properties of the liquid is effective against magical damage as well.
 Alternatively, thrown at a monster, it can strip away any defense it has altogether for a much shorter duration.
 ```
 EFF: DEF +0-1/LEVEL
 EFF: MAGDEF +0-1/LEVEL
 DURATION: 100

 EFF: DEF *0
-DURATION: 4
+DURATION: 8
 ```

 #### Potion of Healing